 Now I’ll make the final wiring connections to the main junction box in the unfinished area of the basement for the new smoke alarm circuit per the following wiring diagram.
 At present the new smoke detector NM-B 14/3 black, white and red wires are not connected to the junction box in the center of the diagram:

-I double checked the circuit breaker serving the smoke alarm junction box was still Off, then verified my non-contact voltage detector was working by testing a live NM-B 14/2 cable for the basement lights which is on a different breaker to ensure the detector is working properly (i.e. not broken or dead batteries).
+I double checked the circuit breaker serving the smoke alarm junction box was still Off, then verified my non-contact voltage tester was working by checking a live NM-B 14/2 cable for the basement lights – which is on a different breaker to ensure it’s not broken the batteries are dead.
 You can also test the voltage detector with a wall outlet.
 The voltage detector lighted up and beeped repeatedly indicating a live wire:

 Next I checked the junction box wires for voltage with the non-contact voltage detector; no light, no beeps means the electricity is Off and the wiring is safe to work on:

 The new bedroom smoke alarm circuit is wired in parallel at the main junction box as follows:

 - Match and wire like colors together: red (alarm signal), white (neutral) and black (hot).

 - Remove the wire nut from the existing wires.

 - Strip 3/4″ of insulation from the wire.